LucasDelfino92/morrowindsharp/setup.md

 What these options do is simple:

 - **Merge** merges the contents of the file being installed with those of the file of the same name already installed.
 The new files will take priority over the old files, overwriting as necessary.
 This option is generally recommended when installing an update file that is separate from the main file, or optional files in the case you don't want to clutter your mod order.
-- **Replace** will delete the installed mod, and install the new file.
-This option is generally recommended when installing a new version of the main file.
+- **Replace** will delete the installed mod, and install the new mod.
+This option is generally recommended when installing a new version of a mod, as old files may no longer be used by the new version.
-- **Rename** will install the new file under a different name, as a separate mod.
-This option is generally recommended when installing multiple files that are unrelated to each other (as is the case of compilation pages that list many mini-mods).
+- **Rename** will install the mod under a different name, as a separate, additional mod.
+This option is generally recommended when installing multiple mods from a single mod page that are unrelated to each other (as is the case of compilation pages that list many mini-mods, such as [**Half11's Misc Mods**](https://www.nexusmods.com/morrowind/mods/47068)).

 All files installed from a same Nexus page should be merged into a single mod when using Mod Organizer 2.
 They should also be merged in the order they are listed in this guide, to avoid potential problems (such as update files being overwritten by older files from a same mod).
 The rule of thumb to use is that one hyperlink in the guide = one single mod on your MO2's left pane.